sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 - Publish CRLs on a regular basis, in accordance with the applicable Certificate Policy and with provisions described in this CPS,
 - Distribute issued Certificates in accordance with the methods detailed in this CPS,
 - Update CRLs in a timely manner as detailed in this CPS,
-- Notify Subscribers via email of the imminent expiry of their Sectigo issued Certificate (for a period disclosed in this CPS).
+- Notify Subscribers via email (or any other method) of the imminent expiry of their Sectigo issued Certificate (for a period disclosed in this CPS).

 ### 1.3.2.Registration Authorities